 Features Comparison Buying Guide continues below table

-Useful Pieces.What comes in a set of cheap pot and pans?
+Pots and Pans.What comes in a set of cheap cookware?
 That all depends.
-Expect to get a combination of saucepans, skillets/fry pans (with slanted sides) or saute pans (with straight sides), a stockpot or Dutch oven, and a few lids.
-Larger sets usually come with a bonus of some kind; the T-Fal Signature Total 12-piece set includes a griddle.
-Match our picks against the way you cook and what you really need.
+Expect to get a combination of saucepans, skillets/fry pans (with slanted sides) or sauté pans (with straight sides), a stockpot or Dutch oven, and a few lids.
+Larger sets usually come with a bonus of some kind, such as a griddle.
+A full set can be a bargain, especially for a first home, but only for someone who's going to use all (or most) of the pieces in it.
+Consumers should match our picks against the way they cook and what they really need.

 A cookware set may contain as few as three pieces or more than 30.
 Note that those numbers often include lids, cooking utensils, and other miscellaneous items in addition to pots and pans.
-Price is not an indicator of the quantity of pieces that make up a cookware set.
-The Chef's Du Jour 32-piece set is one of the cheapest we researched.
+Also, price is not an indicator of the quantity of pieces that make up a cookware set.
+One of the cheapest we researched boasts 32 pieces.

-The size of the pieces seems to be a bigger issue than the size of the set.
-The Chef's Du Jour set has a 3.25-quart Dutch oven, for example, compared with at least 5 quarts among the cookware we recommend.
-Consumers are often surprised at the relatively small size of any cheap cookware; a two-quart saucier is just not as large as you might think.
-If you routinely cook for a crowd, you'll probably need to augment your cookware set with larger open-stock pieces that may or may not match.
+The size of the pieces seems to be a bigger issue for reviewers than the size of the set.
+One cheap set might have a 3.25-quart Dutch oven, for example, compared with the 5-quart size that's typical among the best cheap cookware.
+Consumers are often surprised at the relatively small size of the pots and pans in many cheap cookware sets; a 2-quart saucier is just not as large as you might think.
+If you routinely cook for a crowd, you'll probably need to augment a cookware set with larger open-stock pieces that may or may not match.